 1. Google

 Google is a world-renowned technology company known for its search engine platform and Google Workspace services, including Gmail and Google Drive.
 Although this organization employs over 85,000 worldwide, its headquarters are located in Silicon Valley, making Google one of the top employers in the Bay Area.
-Currently, there are over 20,000 professionals working at Google’s local, 12-acre campus, and this number is expected to continue to grow exponentially over the next few years—so much so that Google is working on adding a new campus on an 18-acre lot nearby.
-Both locations are famously employee-oriented, offering G-bikes for quick travel, on-site gyms, doctors, and dry cleaning facilities, outdoor recreation and relaxation spaces, and much more.
+Currently, there are over 20,000 professionals working at Google’s local 12-acre campus, and this number is expected to continue to grow exponentially over the next few years—so much so that Google is working on adding a new campus on an 18-acre lot nearby.
+Both locations are famously employee-oriented, offering G-bikes for quick travel, on-site gyms, doctors, dry cleaning facilities, outdoor recreation and relaxation spaces, and much more.
 The expansion of the company will likely not be limited to the Bay Area, however.
 Google’s valuation increased almost 100% over the last five years, speaking to its overall success in the technology sector.

 2. Deloitte